Algorithms and Complexity

 • Professor Kristina Vušković: Structural graph theory and graph algorithms.

 We also have a large and lively group of postgraduate research students and postdoctoral fellows.
-We have been very successful in obtaining support from EPSRC and other funders and maintain a high number of international research collaborations (see grants).
+We have been very successful in obtaining support from EPSRC and other funders and maintain a high number of international research collaborations.
+For further information, please see our group’s pages.

 Contact us